15 Questions To Ask About Tech Integration In Your Classroom

 by Drew Perkins, Director of TeachThought PD

-As I watched Christmas–and the corresponding break from school for my daughters–come and go I was reminded of the fun that technology toys can provide.
+Recently over Christmas–and the corresponding break from school for my daughters–come and go I was reminded of the fun that technology toys can provide.

-I was given the new Google Home device and it’s entertaining for my daughters to ask it to make funny sounds, play silly games, set timers, and even ask it for help on their homework.
+I was given a Google Home device and it’s entertaining for my daughters to ask it to make funny sounds, play silly games, set timers, and even ask it for help on their homework.
 For me, it’s a great way to start my day asking it to tell me the news or play music throughout the house.

 The flip-side of that techno-circus is the trap of finding yourselves engaging with screens and those tech-toys for hours on end and missing out on more analog-like experiences.
 Just like at home, there are so many great reasons for integrating technology into our schools and classrooms but we’re wise to keep our focus by asking whether we’re just playing with the edtech toys in our classrooms or truly using those edtech tools to leverage and grow student thinking and learning.